Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

     spine

+**Step 3**

-#.
-Create a host variable file called *host_vars/spine2.yaml*, then define the host, credentials, and apply the same backup configuration that was saved earlier.
+Create a host variable file called ``host_vars/spine2.yaml``, then define the host, credentials, and apply the same backup configuration that was saved earlier.

 ::